ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <figcaption>The NoQ chainring centered on the axle</figcaption>
    </figure>
    The chainring is kept in place by mounting the drive-side crank arm on top of it.
 The crankarm must be centered above the metal pin sticking out the outer chainring and should be tightened with a 10 mm hex key to 35 - 40 Nm.
 In my case 35 Nm was not enough because the chainring then was sitting wobbly on the axle.
 Once tightened to 40 Nm the parts were without any play.
 I use anti-seize on the crankarm thread before screwing it into the axle.
 2. Before pushing the axle through the bottom bracket take away the non-drive-side O-Ring from the axle and push the drive-side O-Ring as far as possible on the axle into the direction of the chainrings.
-Then push the axle completely through the bottom bracket (you might apply gentle force) and <mark>re-attach the non-drive-side O-Ring</mark> to the axle.
+Then push the axle completely through the bottom bracket (you might apply gentle force) and <mark>reattach the non-drive-side O-Ring</mark> to the axle.
    <figure>
    <img src="/img/strael/drive-side.jpg" alt="The drive-side of the crankset">
    <figcaption>The drive-side of the crankset.
 The front derailleur is not in its final position.</figcaption>